yeungadrian/MLOps/README.md

 # MLOps
-Simple modern open source  mlops for individuals.
+Simple modern open source mlops.
-Set of core tools that can be reused across ML projects.
+Set of core tools that can be reused across projects.

 ### Requirements for modern mlops
 - Free and open source